newrelic/newrelic-telemetry-sdk-specs/capabilities.md

 The Telemetry SDK provides an API for sending log entries to New Relic's Log API.
 This implementation is _not recommended_ for sending high-throughput logs to New Relic.
 That capability should be provided by a log forwarder, rather than using the Telemetry SDK.
-The use-cases for using the implementation of the Log API in the Telemetry SDK should be limited to cases where using a log forwarder would not be appropriate.
 As an example, it might be appropriate to use this capability to implement the sending of OpenTelemetry Span "Events", which are very log-like in their data, but wouldn't end up being sent to a log forwarder.